 The chakra system has seven key vortices or intersections at key points along the body which are known as chakras.
 The word chakra translates as wheel .
 These energy centres are intersections of bioenergetic activity where physical emotional, mental and spiritual energy comes together; the lower ones connecting to the material aspects of our being and the upper ones connecting to our more spiritual inclinations.
 Not only do these centres interconnect with each other, they have the potential to connect us to the energetic interaction of our world and universe; connecting spirit and matter, heaven and earth, mind and body.

-The Chakra system is represented by seven colours for seven vibratory modalities of human existence, seven states of consciousness from the primal, to the universal and seven stages of evolution.
+In modern Western Chakra Theory, the Chakra system is represented by seven colours for seven vibratory modalities of human existence, seven states of consciousness from the primal, to the universal and seven stages of evolution.
 Collectively they are known as the rainbow bridge. -The rainbow is the metaphysical bridge between matter and consciousness.

-If energy is flowing freely and unencumbered, there will be health on all levels and vibrancy, if areas are blocked or under-active, then we will reflect that in the corresponding areas of our being and living.
+When energy is flowing freely and unencumbered, there will be health on all levels and vibrancy, if areas are blocked or under-active, then we will reflect that in the corresponding areas of our being and living.
 The journey through the chakras is the journey that each individual takes to discover this knowledge of themselves and find true balance and wholeness.

 Nowhere is this journey more apparent than during pregnancy as a new being manifests in your body and is brought into the physical realm through the multidimensional initiation of childbirth.

 Every chakra has significance for the maternity year.
 Whilst labour and birth unfold in the first and second chakras, all centres have a role to play.